xiangshen-dk/workshop-building-secure-apis/docs/static-site.md

 ### Copy the web pages to the bucket

-To copy the code from Cloud9 to our newly created S3 bucket, run:
+Now, to copy the code from Cloud9 to our newly created S3 bucket, run:

 ```bash
 cd ~/environment/feedback-ui/dist && \
   aws s3 sync --acl public-read . s3://$BUCKET_NAME/
 ```

 !!! info "The files need to be public readable for the users.
-You can configure a [bucket policy](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteAccessPermissionsReqd.html "S3 bucket polic for public web site") for that.
+You could configure a [bucket policy](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteAccessPermissionsReqd.html "S3 bucket polic for public web site") for that.
 Here we use the '--acl public-read' option for individual files.
 Therefore, we avoid making the entire bucket public readable."

 ### Create a static web site using the S3 bucket
 To configure our S3 bucket to act as a static website, run the following: